Rich-Harris/devalue/README.md

 ## Error handling

-If `uneval` or `stringify` encounters a function or a non-POJO, it will throw an error.
+If `uneval` or `stringify` encounters a function or a non-POJO that isn't handled by a custom replacer/reducer, it will throw an error.
 You can find where in the input data the offending value lives by inspecting `error.path`:

 ```js
 try {